hcoles/pitest-site/quickstart/commandline.markdown

 ### \--excludedClasses

 List of globs to match against class names.
 Matching classes will be excluded from mutation.

+Prior to release 1.3.0 tests matching this filter were also exlcuded from being run.
+From 1.3.0 onwards tests are excluded with the excludedTests parameter.

+### \--excludedTests

-Matching test classes will not be run (note if a test suite includes an excluded class, then it will "leak" back in).
+List of globs to match against test class names.
+Mathcing tests will not be run (note if a test suite includes an excluded class, then it will "leak" back in).

 ### \--avoidCallsTo